-A. Woody will be kept in Owls classroom in a designated area.
-We will be careful to ensure that time spent with the school dog is shared among the children fairly.
+A. Woody will be kept in Owls classroom We will be careful to ensure that time spent with the school dog is shared among the children fairly.
 We will also ensure that children who are not involved in regular, direct contact with Woody are still able to participate in a number of ways, should they wish to do so.